Research and teaching centre

 The ForCry project will achieve optimal sensitivity of the laser ablation methodology by freezing tiny samples in an ice 'puck'.
 This will allow analyses to be carried out with samples about 10 times smaller than conventional methods while maintaining good accuracy.
 ForCry will explore multiple facets of Earth System science by extending the use of laser ablation methodology to new fossil records, as well as mapping ocean pH change in all four dimensions (spatial and temporal).

-CO2 content will be used to examine the dependence of the climate sensitivity state in warmer periods of the geological past.
-ForCry will examine the role of the ocean in fixing and/or regulating past, present and future CO2 at an unprecedented resolution.
+Changing CO2 levels will be used to examine the state dependency of climate sensitivity in warm periods of the geological past.
+ForCry will examine the role of the ocean in fixing and/or regulating past, present and future CO2 at unprecedented resolution.

 2022-2027: ForCry (ERC)